Comments: This is a Premium Pet Fish, and we never see Premium Bettas like these in any of the live fish stores or the online stores that we visit.

 Click here to learn about aquarium temperature, aquarium thermometers, and aquarium heaters.

-It's best to gently drop one pellet onto the water's surface.
-Be sure the Betta Fish sees the pellet, swallows it, and does not burp it up.
+It's best to gently drop a few freeze dried blookworms onto the water's surface.
+Be sure the Betta Fish sees them, swallows them, and does not burp them up.

 Sometimes females will eat more, but it's always better to be careful and be sure not to feed more than they can eat.